We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 With three of these protectors passing the 12-foot test, we decided to go for the ultimate challenge and headed up to the rooftop.
 This time we’d be dropping onto asphalt, from approximately 24 feet up.
 In fairness, not what any of these protectors was designed for.
 Still, in the interest of science…

 The results?
 The Securitee Blanket survived the first two drops from the roof, the horizontal and the neck-down, but imploded on the butt-end drop.
 The other two — the Cosita Bonita and the rubbery Vial Safe — largely passed the 24-foot challenge.
 We say “largely” as one of the extreme drops in the Vial Safe resulted in a badly dented metal vial top.
 Still, the insulin vial didn’t break, but as there was some damage.
-So overall, we declared the seemingly indestructible Cosita to be the winner of the Ultimate Drop Challenge.
+So overall, we declared the seemingly indestructible Cosita to be the winner of our Ultimate Drop Challenge.

-To be fair, we took these tests to extremes.
-All of the products successfully protected their contents from the typical height that vials are dropped from — and most of them protected from even greater heights than they would probably face in daily D-life.
+In our DiabetesMine testing, all of the products successfully protected their contents from the typical height that vials are dropped from — and most of them protected from even greater heights than they would probably face in daily D-life.

 All are reusable, although the hard-plastic models are more susceptible to damage like chips and cracks.
 Three of the five are compact enough to be carried in Frío wallets, although you may not need that functionality.